Configure Status Mapping in Thread

 Updated by Bryan Chapman

 The first and most important step in setting up status mapping is configuring a Status Group for "Done".
-This group is not retroactive, so it’s important to include all statuses that indicate closure or resolution—such as "Closed", "Resolved", or "Completed"—when you first create your Thread workspace.
+This group is important to include all statuses that indicate closure or resolution that ARE NOT set as Closed or Resolved in your PSA —such as "Marked for Review", "Closed - QA needed".
 Once the "Done" group is established, you can optionally configure status change mappings to automate status transitions based on specific triggers or user actions.

 All configurations are applied at the board, queue, or team level, depending on your ticketing system.